kirwaboit/rwakiPython/Bash/README.md

 ## See contents
 `cat filename.txt`

+## less
+- less is a much better version of cat, does the same thing except opens the contents of your search in a new window
+- All you need to do is remember to use `q` to exit the window and return to your previous terminal screen

+- `less filename.txt`
+- `less /etc/os-release`

+- To display numbers on the search use the `N` flag/option  NOTE: the N must be capitalized  e.g
+`less -N  /etc/os-release`

 ## Assigning variables
 - please please please!!! note: bash HATES spaces in assignments, e.g:-
 - `java_ver = $1`   -DON'T do This